- CAROL SAWYER ARTIST IN RESIDENCE Between January and June Other Sights will share The Foreshore with a series artists who will occupy the ...

 - KARA UZELMAN ARTIST IN RESIDENCE Between January and June Other Sights will share The Foreshore with a series artists who will occupy the ...

-- JUSTIN LANGLOIS JUSTIN LANGLOIS Over the course of The Foreshore tenure at Access Justin Langlois will join Other Sights, Kimberly Phillips and each ...
+- JUSTIN LANGLOIS ARTIST IN RESIDENCE Over the course of The Foreshore tenure at Access Justin Langlois will join Other Sights, Kimberly Phillips and ...

 - GUADALUPE MARTINEZ ARTIST IN RESIDENCE Between January and June we will share The Foreshore with a series artists who will occupy the space ...

 - SESSION 16

 CYNTHIA BROOKE ON LONGSHORE WORK AND UNION HISTORY

 KRISTINA LEE PODESVA ON EBBING: TOWARDS AN ALTERNATIVE VOCABULARY OF VALUE